-QUARTERLY REPORT 10/1/2004 - 12/31/2004 CENTER FOR TRANSPORTATION STUDIES Project Title: Toward A Multi-State Consensus on Rural Intersection Decision Support Funding Source:
+QUARTERLY REPORT - 9/30/2004 7/1/2004 CENTER FOR TRANSPORTATION STUDIES Project Title: Toward A Multi-State Consensus on Rural Intersection Decision Support CTS Project # 2004039 Contract # 81655 Work Order # 106 Authorization Date: 1/2/2004 Funding Source:

-Mn/DOT Administrative Liaison: Jim Klessig Technical Liaison: Ray Starr Principal Investigator:Max DonathDepartment:Mechanical EngineeringPhone Number612/625-2304E-Mail Address:donath@umn.edu Task Update 1 Project Management Project management involves coordinating state activities (between states participating in this pooled fund study and with the national IDS program), scheduling the driver interface workshop, and disseminating research results to participating states.
+Mn/DOT Administrative Liaison: Jim Klessig Technical Liaison: Ray Starr Principal Investigator: Department: Mechanical Engineering Max Donath E-Mail Address: donath@umn.edu Phone Number 612/625-2304 Task Update 1 Project Management Project management involves coordinating state activities (between states participating in this pooled fund study and with the national IDS program), scheduling the driver interface workshop, and disseminating research results to participating states.
 Travel coordination and management for the kickoff, biannual project meeting, and design workshops will be handled by Mn/DOT.
-Deliverables: Coordination of research and design workshop activities, results dissemination, and periodic project reporting.
-Pooled fund states will be kept informed of developments and results through task summary reports Task Budget \$36,193.00 Task Due Date (calculated): 1/2/2007 Date Delivered (reported by PI):

-Task Approved: No Date Approved (CTS received task approval from MN/DOT): Progress: 1.
-Arranged for next project meeting.
-The next project meeting will be held via Video conference on 18 January 2004.
+Coordination of research and design workshop activities, results dissemination, Deliverables: and periodic project reporting.
+Pooled fund states will be kept informed of developments and results through task summary reports Task Budget \$36,193.00 Task Due Date 1/2/2007 Date Delivered (reported by Task Approved: Date Approved (CTS received task approval from Progress: Provided Demo for the Rural ITS conference in Duluth in August.
+This served two purposes: first was to show states participating in the pooled fund what they are getting; second was to recruit new states.
+Some states have shown interest, but none have signed on as of 08 Oct 2004.